SharpBit/brawlstats/README.rst

     :alt: MIT License

 | This library is a sync and async wrapper the unofficial `Brawl Stars API`_.
-| Please note that both this API and wrapper are both still in beta, so there will be frequent breaking changes.
 | To keep up with API changes, discussions, and status, I recommend you join the `discord server`_.

 Features